SFPC/sfpc.github.io/poetichardware-spring2020.md

 ### Poetic Hardware

-Date: Starting in June 19th 2020 until August 21st, 2020, every Friday 1-4 PM EST
+Date: Starting in July 10th 2020 until September 11th, 2020, every Friday 1-4 PM EST (Updated date)

 Teachers: CW&T (Che-Wei Wang + Taylor Levy), Tiri Kananuruk and Sebastian Morales

-[Application](https://airtable.com/shrPsncfUrezichzK) is now open until June 1st, 2020
+[Application](https://airtable.com/shrPsncfUrezichzK) is now open until June 10th, 2020

 ​​In *Poetic Hardware* we learn computational hardware as a way to engage with the physical world and broaden our creative practices.
 This 10-week online curriculum is supported by a custom electronics learning kit intended for beginners to learn about analog + digital electronics, a programmable micro-controller, sensors and mechanisms through a lens of legibility and thoughtful exploration.
 ​​